Dark3clipse/decluttarr/README.md

 -   Is Mandatory: No (Defaults to False)

 **SET_OBSOLETE_QBIT_TAG**
-- Set a tag on torrents in qBittorrent that can be removed, but are kept because they are private torrents.
+- If this feature is turned on, private torrents in qBittorrent are not removed once the conditions for removal are met; instead, they are tagged with the obsolete-tag
 - Note: Has no effect when `IGNORE_PRIVATE_TRACKERS==False`.
-- The tag can be used by third-party tools to remove these torrents after required seeding time has passed.
+- The tag can be used by third-party tools (such as [qbit_manage](https://github.com/StuffAnThings/qbit_manage)) to remove these torrents after required seeding time has passed.
 - Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
 - Type: Boolean
 - Permissible Values: True, False